Around and around it went, inside my head,

-Now you know the reward when
+Now you know what the reward is

-the burden of new is balanced by
+when the burden of new

-the weight of certitude:
+is balanced by the weight of certitude:

-how heavy those years are to carry.
+how rough those years are to carry.

-Now you know as I know,
+Now you know as I knew,

 like I know now as you knew then.